johnsosc/626finalproj/outline.md

 *	Analyze average distance per taxi zone for both morning and evening commutes

 Questions
-*	How do the yellow and green taxi morning/evening commutes compare by distance?
+*	How do the yellow and green taxi morning/evening commutes compare by distance? by demand?
 *	Do certain zones overlap?
 Do the zones not overlap?
 If not, why?
+* 	Which zones are highest in demand? least?

 Data Source
 *	Yellow Taxi Data - https://data.cityofnewyork.us/Transportation/2019-Yellow-Taxi-Trip-Data/2upf-qytp